 Of these, problems like a backed-up sewer, a burst water heater, or leaks that could cause flooding usually require emergency repair.
 Emergency or not, never hesitate to call a plumber to get repairs.
 Even if it isn’t an emergency, you want to get plumbing problems taken care of as soon as possible.

 Emergency plumbing repair kit

-- Emergency plumbing repair tape or Teflon tape: This along with plumber’s putty can help you seal minor leaks in pipes.
-The tape is used around metal connections, while the putty can be used to seal the space between the faucet and sink.
+- Emergency plumbing repair tape or Teflon tape: This, along with plumber’s putty, can help you seal minor leaks in pipes.
+The tape is used around metal connections, while the putty seals the space between the faucet and sink.

 - Various wrenches: Plumber’s wrenches, adjustable wrenches, and basin wrenches are all useful for tightening and loosening nuts and bolts as well as threaded pipes.

 - Tongue-and-groove or Channellock pliers: Used to loosen or tighten fittings.

 - A hacksaw: You can make simple repairs to pipes by cutting away broken pipe with a hacksaw and replacing with new piping.

 For 24/7 emergency plumbing repair in Clifton Township and Scranton, PA you can always count on a fast response from Freedom Flow Plumbing and Heating Services.
 We offer a full range of plumbing repairs and can help you at any time of the day.
 You can reach us quickly by calling (570) 903-3199.